 Other Christmas Eve Activities

-Some families actually have Christmas at Midnight.
+Some families actually have Christmas at midnight.
+They open presents, eat treats, and do all of the normal Christmas morning activities.
 (This is definitely one of the more unique Christmas traditions that was shared but could be really fun to try.)

-I also like the idea to turn off all the lights and read ‘Twas the Night Before Christmas on Christmas Eve or hold a family talent show.
+I also like the idea of turning off all the lights and reading ‘Twas the Night Before Christmas on Christmas Eve or holding a family talent show.

 Growing up, my dad’s side of the family would always gather for a big Christmas Eve party.